-Association of Bay Area Governments (ABAG) estimates the housing need based on population growth through the Regional Housing Needs Allocation (RHNA) process.
-Local jurisdictions must show that they have capacity to accommodate this growth through its Housing Element.
-San Francisco's 2015-2022 Housing Element has a production goal of 28,870 new units with 57% affordable.
-The 2023-2030 RHNA cycle is expected to increase significantly, three times more than the 2014-2022 RHNA allocations for San Francisco, due to new methodology mandated by the State Legislature through SB 828.
-This recently adopted state law requires incorporating existing housing need using metrics such as cost burden and overcrowding, as well as mitigating for the aggregate
+Association of Bay Area Governments estimates the housing need based on population growth through the Regional Housing Needs Allocation process.
+Local jurisdictions must show that they have capacity to accommodate this growth.
+The current allocations are based on the 2014-2022 RHNA cycle.
+Moving forward, the next RHNA is expected to increase significantly due to new methodology.
+Recently adopted state law requires incorporating existing housing need using metrics such as cost burden and overcrowding.
+While the allocations for the next cycle are not released yet, the Planning Department estimates an allocation of about 80,000 units for the next cycle 2023-2030.
+These estimates do not consider the preliminary impacts that the COVID crisis has had on population growth dynamics.